calaldees/teachingWorkshops/teacherTraining/computingAcrossCurriculum.md

     * Create a webpage with a world map and use absolute positioning to embed videos from [skylinewebcams](https://www.skylinewebcams.com)
 * History
     * [Canterbury High Street](http://www.hillside.co.uk/tour/tour.html) - Homemade Canterbury High Street Streetview from 1990
+        * Activity for class to create school tour
+            * Code to navigate (arrow keys?)
+            * How do they name files?
     * [Colorized historical photos](https://www.google.com/search?client=firefox-b-d&q=colorise+histoical+photos)
         * [How to Colorize a Black and White Photo in Photoshop](https://youtu.be/C2Srw245R7U)
         * [GIMP Tutorial: Restore Color to Black and White Photo](https://youtu.be/YFDdS9iRfPE)